yandex-cloud/docs/en/datalens/concepts/dashboard.md

 {% note info %}

+In some cases, the field ID should be used as the parameter name:

-If the field name is specified in Russian or consists of two words, use the field ID as the parameter name (see the [instructions](../operations/chart/add-guid.md)).
+* If the field name is specified in Russian or consists of two words.
+* If you want to use the parameter value in a dataset-based selector.

+When changing the field ID, the parameter name must also be updated.
+See [instruction](../operations/chart/add-guid.md) for details.

 {% endnote %}